PMP

 • Measure Metric Definition Target Result

-Priority Response Time Performance Goal of a 9-minute or less response time to 90% of incidents.
+Priority Response Time within 9 Minutes Goal of a 9-minute or less response time to 90% of incidents.
 Response times includes call processing, dispatch, turnout, and travel. >85%

 Performance: